 The program begins in early June and includes classroom, laboratory, research and clinical learning experiences.
 Admission to the DPT program is competitive.
 The faculty values a well-rounded applicant who has demonstrated both academic and personal/professional potential.
-Our graduates have perfect performance on the NPTE licensing examination.

 The Doctor of Physical Therapy Program is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; e-mail: email@example.com; website: www.capteonline.org.

 Admission to the program is highly competitive.
 A snapshot of the typical successful applicant is available on the program website’s Frequently Asked Questions section.
 The DPT program enrolls students through the Physical Therapy Centralized Application Service (PTCAS).
 Policies and procedures related to consideration of the candidate are published on the PTCAS website and updated annually.
 Students apply to the UWM Graduate School after being recommended for Admission by the DPT program.
 Undergraduate degree and prerequisite coursework must be completed by the time the student enrolls in the DPT Program.

 An applicant must meet Graduate School requirements plus these program requirements to be considered for admission to the program: